 A trigger is when a person associates the stimuli —including people, places, drug paraphernalia, and even internal states, such as mood—with the substance’s rewarding effects.
 (NIH)

-Are Triggers Physical, Mental or Emotional?
+Are Substance Triggers Physical, Mental, or Emotional?

 In reality, triggers can affect all three aspects of a person’s well-being.
 A physical trigger is when someone smells a drug or alcohol nearby, their heart rate goes up, their hands shake, and they feel uncomfortable.
 A mental or emotional trigger is far more complex.
 To be triggered in these capacities equates definitively to why addicts and alcoholics use substances.
 Drugs and alcohol are what people use to self-medicate from mental and emotional turmoil.
 Shame about the past, worry, and fear about the future and present symptoms of anxiety or depression represent the reasons for substance abuse.
-If a person is emotionally and mentally stable, a trigger will less likely or not affect them as strongly.
+If a person is emotionally and mentally stable, a trigger will be less likely or not affect them as strongly.

 What Situations Cause Drug Abuse Triggers?